avivace/dotfiles/README.md

 ![Screenshot 3](http://i.imgur.com/JcBHfGd.png "Sublime Text 3")

 ## System

 `apt/`

-My machines run on Debian `Sid/unstable`, while having testing, stable and backports as fallback sources.
+My machines run on Debian *Sid/unstable*.

 This is *not* a good solution if you don't know what the previous statement means or if you want a stable system and aren't prepared to fix things.

 ## Scripts

 `scripts/`

-Bash things (some of them are aliased):
 - `vpn.sh` - Connect to Juniper based VPN service
 - `template.tex` - Template for my [LaTex + Pandoc workflow](http://avivace.com/blog/markdown.html)
 - `teamviewer.sh` - Using teamviewer without wasting resources